Pseudolocalization

 Pseudolocalization (or pseudo-localization) is a software testing method used for testing internationalization aspects of software.
 Instead of translating the text of the software into a foreign language, as in the process of localization, the textual elements of an application are replaced with an altered version of the original language.
-For example, instead of "Account Settings", the text may be altered to display as "!!! Àççôûñţ Šéţţîñĝš !!!".
+For example, instead of "Account Settings", the text may be altered to display as "!!!Ǎ¢ƈôΰлţ §℮τţĭπꞡş !!!".

 These specific alterations make the original words appear readable, but include the most problematic characteristics of the world's languages: varying length of text or characters, language direction, fit into the interface and so on.

 Localization process

 Traditionally, localization of software is independent of the software development process.
 In a typical scenario, software would be built and tested in one base language (such as English), with any localizable elements being extracted into external resources.
 Those resources are handed off to a localization team for translation into different target languages.
 The problem with this approach is that many subtle software bugs may be found during the process of localization, when it is too late (or more likely, too expensive) to fix them.

 The types of problems that can arise during localization involve differences in how written text appears in different languages.
 These problems include: